hazelcast/hazelcast-cpp-client/README.md

 ```

 You will see this time we add only the sales employees but we get the list all known employees including the ones in IT.
-That is because our map lives in the cluster and no matter which client we use, we can access the whole map->
+That is because our map lives in the cluster and no matter which client we use, we can access the whole map.

 ## 1.6.
 Code Samples